-Vodafone is proud to support Step into STEM, a 7-month mentoring and work experience programme that encourages young girls to pursue a STEM career.
+Vodafone is proud to support Step into STEM, a seven month long mentoring and work experience programme that encourages young girls to pursue a STEM career.

 A note from Anne Sheehan, Enterprise Director, Vodafone UK:

 Encouraging young girls to pursue a career in STEM – science, technology, engineering and mathematics – is especially important today, when many UK businesses face a shortfall in digital skills.
 Women make up almost half of the UK’s workforce, yet they continue to be under-represented in STEM fields.
 Just 11% of the UK’s engineering workforce are women, for example.
 This is partly because not enough women are choosing to study STEM subjects.
 The share of women studying engineering and physics has remained largely unchanged since 2012, and in 2017, women made up just 15% of engineering undergraduates in the UK.

 That’s why Vodafone is proud to support Step into STEM, a 7-month programme that encourages young girls to pursue a STEM career.
 Run by Girls Talk London, Step into STEM provides mentoring and work experience for girls studying STEM subjects at sixth form.
 The programme is now in its third year and has so far welcomed 106 participants across London, Birmingham and Leeds.
 It targets students from low-income backgrounds – of those who disclosed their household annual income, 70% came from homes with annual incomes of less than £25,000.